adjust/adobe_air_sdk/README.md

 ```

 ### <a id="di-gps-adid"></a>Google Play Services advertising identifier

+The Google Play Services Advertising Identifier (Google advertising ID) is a unique identifier for a device.
+Users can opt out of sharing their Google advertising ID by toggling the "Opt out of Ads Personalization" setting on their device.
+When a user has enabled this setting, the Adjust SDK returns a string of zeros when trying to read the Google advertising ID.

+> **Important**: If you are targeting Android 12 and above (API level 31), you need to add the [`com.google.android.gms.AD_ID` permission](#gps-adid-permission) to your app.
+If you do not add this permission, you will not be able to read the Google advertising ID even if the user has not opted out of sharing their ID.

 If you need to obtain the Google Advertising ID, there is a restriction that only allows it to be read in a background thread.
 If you call the function `getGoogleAdId` by passing a function which gets `String` variable as a parameter to it, it will work in any situation: